- Babies need adequate sleep for physical and mental development.

 We all know that sleep is very important.
 We need our bodies to get enough rest so that we can maintain physical and mental health.
 Sleeping helps our brain function optimally: it improves our learning, our ability to concentrate, and our decision-making skills.
 Sleeping well affects our quality of life.
 If sleep is extremely important for adults, you can imagine how important it is for babies!
 So, how much does a newborn sleep?

-When a baby sleeps, he saves energy, allowing him to gain weight faster and have a healthy development.
-Also, his organs mature and his immune system grows stronger to protect him from diseases and infections.
-When he’s asleep, your baby’s body releases a growth hormone, which helps him to keep growing.
-Finally, sleeping helps increase your little one’s appetite, so he can eat well and get the nutrients needed for proper development.
+When babies or newborns sleep, they save energy, allowing them to gain weight faster and have a healthy development.
+Also, their organs mature and their immune system grows stronger to protect them from diseases and infections.
+When they’re asleep, babies’ bodies release a growth hormone, which helps them to keep growing.
+Finally, sleeping helps increase your little one’s appetite, so they can eat well and get the nutrients needed for proper development.

 However, going above or below the range of 11 to 19 hours is not recommended.
-Sleeping less than recommended deprives their bodies of rest and the benefits provided by sleep, and on the other hand, sleeping more doesn’t allow them to get the proper food and stimulation needed in a day.
+Sleeping less than recommended deprives their bodies of rest and the benefits provided by sleep, and, on the other hand, sleeping too much doesn’t allow them to get the proper food and stimulation needed on a daily basis.